Gorvagh

 Gorvagh or Garvagh is a townland in County Leitrim, Ireland.
 It is located approximately 4 mi from Mohill and 6 mi from Ballinamore.
-It belongs to the barony and parish of Mohill with St. Josephs church situated on a hill overlooking the main Mohill Ballinamore road (R202) which traverses the area.
+It belongs to the barony and parish of Mohill with St. Joseph's Church situated on a hill overlooking the main Mohill Ballinamore road (R202) which traverses the area.

 Gorvagh is known for its lakes, in which fishing is undertaken by locals and tourists.
 Fenagh Abbey is 3 mi from Gorvagh.